yurei-dll/ThdhrCal/README.md

 ## Variables
 Make a [.env](https://www.npmjs.com/package/dotenv) file to configure your login info:
-- HD_STORE_NUMBER
+- `HD_STORE_NUMBER`
-- HD_USERNAME
+- `HD_USERNAME`
-- HD_PASSWORD
+- `HD_PASSWORD`

 ## Google API
 Google API info goes in a file named "credentials.json" - see [Google Workspace](https://developers.google.com/workspace/guides/create-credentials) for more info.
 After user consent, the client key will be saved in "token.json" for future use.
-Authentication with Google can be a little tricky, so [here's](https://developers.google.com/identity/protocols/oauth2) a guide for those who need it.
+Authentication with Google can be a little tricky, so [here's](https://developers.google.com/identity/protocols/oauth2) a guide for those who want it.

-Required scopes:
-*TBD*
+The schedule itself will be put on whatever calendar is called "Work Schedule" and one will be created if it's not already there.
+Since events are created on the user's behalf, the only required scopes are:
+- `./auth/calendar`
+- `./auth/calendar.calendarlist`